Five years trend sensing

 Research by Povaddo showed that more than half of those working in America’s largest companies feel that corporate America needs to play a more active role in addressing important societal issues.

 There are enough issues to tackle.
-The employees are willing to contribute.
+Employees are willing to contribute.
 HR can play an important role in facilitating and stimulating corporate/employee activism.

 - Aaron Chatterji and Michael Toffel: The new CEO activists